kasradaneshvar/FoodTracker/README.md

 # FoodTracker
-A tutorial from Apple documentation archives
+ Start Developing iOS Apps (Swift): a tutorial from Apple documentation archives.
+ This tutorial may still be found at https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/